pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 * CCE MC-1000

 The library can be linked with the following options: `--math-mbf32` or `--math-mbf32_8080`

+Some basic optimisation for the 8085 (using undocumented instructions) and z80 has been undertaken.
+Mainly this involves more effective load and store routines, and improved register shift processes.

 __MBF32 can only be used with the sccz80 compiler.__